Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-SOTs hold great promise also for driving magnetic cellular automata \cite{Cowburn2000}, DW logic \cite{Allwood2005}, and MTJ-based logic devices \cite{Yao2012,Guo2014}.
-In the first two types of devices, SOTs offer unique features such as the clocking of nanomagnetic logic arrays by in-plane current injection \cite{Bhowmik2014} and the efficient manipulation of DWs \cite{Yang2015a,Safeer2016}.
+SOTs hold great promise also for driving magnetic cellular automata \cite{Cowburn2000}, domain wall logic \cite{Allwood2005}, and MTJ-based logic devices \cite{Yao2012,Guo2014}.
+In the first two types of devices, SOTs offer unique features such as the clocking of nanomagnetic logic arrays by in-plane current injection \cite{Bhowmik2014} and the efficient manipulation of domain walls \cite{Yang2015a,Safeer2016}.
 In hybrid CMOS/magnetic devices based on MTJs, SOTs can perform similar functions as STT \cite{Yao2012,Guo2014}, but also enable novel architectures.
-Recent proposals include MTJ devices that exploit gate-voltage-modulated SOT switching for the parallel initialization of programmable logic arrays \cite{Lee2016}, four terminal devices that allow for direct cascading at high operation gain and low switching power \cite{Kang2016}, and nonvolatile flip-flops for power gating \cite{Jabeur2014,Kwon2014}.
+Recent proposals include MTJ devices that exploit gate-voltage-modulated SOT switching for the parallel initialization of programmable logic arrays \cite{Lee2016d}, four terminal devices that allow for direct cascading at high operation gain and low switching power \cite{Kang2016}, and nonvolatile flip-flops for power gating \cite{Jabeur2014,Kwon2014,Hanyu2016}.
+More futuristic ideas concern "probabilistic spin logic" systems in which SOTs are used to control the stochastic switching of thermally activated nanomagnets \citet{Camsari2017} as well as neuromorphic computing architectures \cite{Locatelli2013,Sengupta2015,Borders2018}.
 Other unconventional memory and logic architectures can be envisaged based on purely planar structures.
-In such a case, the SOT would provide the writing mechanism while the reading operation can be performed by the AHE \cite{Moritz2008} or the unidirectional SMR \cite{Avci2015a,Olejnik2015,Yasuda2016}.
+In such a case, the SOTs would provide the writing mechanism while the reading operation can be performed by the AHE \cite{Moritz2008} or the unidirectional SMR \cite{Avci2015a,Avci2018,Olejnik2015}.

-A critical issue in this wide range of applications is the dynamic power consumption relative to the thermal stability factor of nanomagnets, $\Delta = B_{K}M_{s}V_{F}/2k_{B}T$, where $V_{F}$ is the volume of the FM.
+A critical issue in this wide range of applications is the dynamic power consumption relative to the thermal stability factor of nanomagnets, $\Delta = B_{K}M_{s}V_{F}/2k_{B}T$, where $V_{F}$ is the volume of the ferromagnet.
 In perpendicularly magnetized structures with $\Delta \gtrsim 500$, the critical current density ranges from $10^7$ to a few times $10^8$~A/cm$^2$ depending on the switching speed [Fig. \ref{Fig_SOT_fast}(b)].
-However, because the critical current scales with the lateral cross-section of a device, the switching of a 50~nm wide dot is predicted to require less than 200~$\mu$A and a write energy smaller than 100~fJ at 1.5 ns \cite{Cubukcu2015}, which is close to the best results obtained so far for perpendicular STT-MRAM devices.
+However, because the critical current scales with the lateral cross-section of a device, the switching of a 50~nm wide dot is predicted to require less than 200~$\mu$A and a write energy smaller than 100~fJ at 1.5 ns \cite{Cubukcu2018}, which is close to the best results obtained so far for perpendicular STT-MRAM devices.

 Very promising figures of merit in this context have been obtained for in-plane CoFeB layers with $\Delta \gtrsim 35$ by dusting the W/CoFeB interface with Hf, which allows for critical current densities of the order of $5\times 10^6$~A/cm$^2$ at 2 ~ns \cite{Shi2017}.
 The power dissipated in the current lines is also a matter of concern, as some of the most efficient NM/FM combinations are based on the high-resistive phase of W and Ta \cite{Liu2012,Pai2012} (Fig.~\ref{Fig_SOTrho}).
 The search for novel SOT materials is thus focusing on systems that combine large charge-spin conversion efficiency with low resistivity or whose magnetic properties can be strongly modulated by a gate voltage.
 While there are still margins of improvement, SOT devices already offer an unprecedented variety of applications and compatibility with different classes of materials, which extends the range of spintronics well beyond the prototypical spin-valve and MTJ structures of the past two decades.